alXKl/taxonomy-editor/readme.md

 To **predict a relation type given a word-pair**, open the context-menu of the **link between two words** and select *Find Relation*.
 The dot-product of the two word-vectors is calculated and the resulting matrix is being matched with the existing projection matrices for overall error.
 The result is the best matching relation-type with the overall error.
-Selecting the relation from the result-window will color the corresponding link, but have no effect on the precisions in the bottom fields.
+Selecting the relation from the result-window will colour the corresponding link, but have no effect on the precisions in the bottom fields.

 All matrices can be reset anytime in the *Learning* panel, re-initializing them with a new normal distribution.